One hundred jobs in one hundred days.

 Nova Employment chief executive Martin Wren jokes it was just a catchy slogan, but the commitment has come to mean so much more to jobseekers and employers.

-The disability employment agency launched its annual job drive at Stonecutters Ridge Golf Club last week, which drew supporters including actress Paula Duncan and Sydney Thunder cricketer Chris Green.
+The disability employment agency launched its annual job drive at Stonecutters Ridge Golf Club last week, which drew high profile supporters including actress Paula Duncan and Sydney Thunder cricketer Chris Green.

 “Hopefully when you see the quality of our job-seekers you’ll see 100 jobs in 100 days is not just a good goal, but something we could achieve,” Mr Wren said.